cms-analysis/CombineHarvester/HIG16044/input/VHbbInstructions.md

 ### S-over-B ordered plot
+** Note: this is currently set up to replicate the HIG-16-044 plot.
+These instructions may be subject to change. **

 As inputs we will need the orignal combined datacard, the original combined workspace and the RooFit result obtained when running FitDiagnostics.
-First we need to set up some datacards with the bins re-ordered according to post-fit S/B
+First we need to set up some datacards with the bins re-ordered according to (pre-fit S)/(post-fit B)

 `./scripts/prepareSoverBordered.py -w output/<original_output_folder>/cmb/ws.root -f output/<original_output_folder>/cmb/fitDiagnostics.Test.root -d output/<original_output_folder>/cmb/combined.txt.cmb`